tenginro/AirBnB/frontend/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can do run:

 ### `npm start`